-At the time of independence, the Agricultural Price Policy in India was heavily influenced by the multiplicity of regulations implemented during WWII.
+At the time of independence, Agricultural Price Policy was heavily influenced by the multiplicity of regulations implemented during WWII.
 It comprised strict controls on agricultural movement between states, procurement of food grains through a mandatory charge on growers, market purchases, and quotas in almost all states.
+However, over time, the Agricultural Price Policy in India evolved.
+Here is how -

 - Production costs